faultfactory/CarND-Path-Planning-Project/README.md

 I intended this function to be a means of verifying if a particular vehicle was diverging from a clean lane path along the S axis.
 In the end, I never added this level of prediction but after submission, but I intend to continue with this as an exercise.

+### Data Handling - InputHandler Class

+In order to effectively separate how the data is input to the framework from this example code itself, I created a class that parses and appropriately distributes the incoming data from the uWebSockets message.
+This functiona also attaches the delta time between input frames for state prediction and calculations.

 ### Vehicle Data Handling

 I created 3 classes that would serve as the containers for both ego vehicle and external vehicles coming from sensor fusion.
 Since I would likely be comparing quanities between the ego vehicle and the external vehicle, it made sense to me to create a data type that was uniform between them so I would be indexing into the same member.

 #### Vehicle Frame
 This represents an single frame of incoming data for a specific vehicle, including the ego vehicle.
 In addition to the regular data, the time since the last frame is included as well as the vehicle lane so downstream calculation is not required.

+##### EgoFrame

+This subclass adds storage for the prior path information from each iteration of the loop for the Ego vehicle.

 #### Vehicle